 INTRODUCTION

 Sesame (Sesamum indicum L.) is one of the oldest cultivated oilseed crops in Asia and it holds significant importance in the agricultural and economic landscape, particularly in tropical and subtropical regions.
 It belongs to the family Pedaliaceae and the order Tubiflorae, sesame has a chromosome number of 2n = 2x = 26.
 Sesamum is commonly referred to as “Til”, “Ellu”, “Sim-sim”, “Benni seed”, and “Nuvvulu” across different parts of India and is famously known as the “Queen of Oilseeds” due to the superior quality of oil and meal it produces(Sikarwaret al.,2021).
 Its oil is highly valued for its stability, owing to the presence of natural antioxidants like sesamol, which offers resistance to oxidative rancidity (Ashri, 1998).
-Originating from Africa and India, sesame remains a vital crop in tropical and subtropical regions across Asia and Africa where it thrives under marginal conditions where other crops may fail (Rashmi Yadav et al.,2022).
+Originating from Africa and India, sesame remains a vital crop in tropical and subtropical regions across Asia and Africa where it thrives under marginal conditions where other crops may fail (Yadav et al.,2022).

 In India sesame is cultivated on approximately 15.33 lakh hectares, yielding around 8.29 lakh tonnes, with an average productivity of 541 kg ha-1 (upag.gov.in 2024-25).
 In Telangana, it is grown across 0.14 lakh hectares, producing 0.10 lakh tonnes, with a productivity of 756 kg ha-1 (upag.gov.in, 2024-25).Despite its wide adaptability, the productivity of sesame in India remains low i.e.compared to other major producers such as China and Japan, primarily due to traditional farming practices, susceptibility to biotic and abiotic stresses, and limited exploitation of modern breeding technologies (Madhuri and Karuna Sagar, 2018).Developing Sesamum varieties with high yield, oil content and seed weight suitable for various agro-climatic zones and conditions is the main breeding objective for sesame breeders.